How to take screenshots in Windows 7, 8, 10 and 11

 Lastly the snipping tool also allows you to set a delay in seconds before a screenshot is captured as well as editing options to draw on the image as well as save to different formats such as html, jpg as well as png.

 And that’s it very quickly you can take a screenshot in Windows 7 as well as newer versions of Windows without installing any third party software.
-If you found this useful be sure to share the article or check out the blog for more tutorials.
+If you found this useful be sure to share the article or check out our blog, software, videos and business services for more.